specmesh/specmesh-build/cli/README.md

 # SpecMesh CLI

-Provision, export and capture production & consumption metrics for a SpecMesh app (aka data product - AsyncApi.yml)
+Commands to provision, export and capture production & consumption chargeback metrics for a SpecMesh app (aka data product - AsyncApi.yml)

+This page also contains a simple docker guide for local testing.

 ## Command: Provision